 - A list of weeds and plants that are commonly found throughout Canada and the United States that are poisonous to horses and ponies.
-For further info and/or a list of poisonous weeds and plants that can be harmful to livestock…Continue
+For further info and/or a list of poisonous weeds and plants that can be harmful to livestock in your area, please contact your local Ministry of Agriculture department, they can help you with any concerns and even safe ways to dispose of toxic weeds and…Continue

 The name "Shakespeare" is synonymous with great literature.
 The Shakespeare of old is legendary.
 The Shakespeare quoted here is a legend in his own mind!…